-Master (2 year) 2 years
+Master of science (2 year) Full time

-- Genome Biology
+- Genetics/Genome Biology

-- Genome technologies.
+- Genome technologies

 Detailed education plan for the master can be found here: Education plan

-You will be qualified to work within
+You will get opportunity to work both nationally and internationally and will be qualified to work within:

-- breeding companies for fish, animals and plants,
+- breeding companies for fish, animals and plants

-- lecturer (by adding 1 year of pedagogic).
+- lecturer (by adding 1 year of pedagogic)

 Students will be able to: